 It’s hard to imagine, but National Geographic reports there are over 37,000 species of spiders with new species still being discovered.
-I am sure that is really exciting for those of us who don’t like them.
-However, spiders really do have a purpose on earth…they are great insect controllers.
-One article I read suggested they were equivalent to a cat controlling mice and they actually had several "house spiders" on purpose.
-I am not going there.
-I find a spider, it gets to go outside.
-Anyway, to get back on track.
+Spiders have a purpose on earth: they are great insect controllers.
+Some articles suggested they were equivalent to a cat controlling mice and that people actually had several "house spiders" on purpose.

 The silk is actually called gossamer, which is a protein fiber.
 It is incredibly strong, up to five times stronger than high-grade steel, lightweight, very elastic, and can hold its strength to -40 degrees Fahrenheit.
 Spiders produce different types of silk for different jobs, like web construction, protective egg sacs, and wrapping prey.
 Humans have been trying to use it for centuries.
 Ancient Greeks found it helpful to stop bleeding.
 Aborigines and Indian fishermen used it for nets.
 Prior to World War II the silk was used as crosshairs in telescopes and microscopes.

 There have been a few references to using it for clothing.
 One of the most interesting experiments was done by Burt Wilder, who was a Civil War surgeon.
 He created a device to hold the spider while he harvested the silk.
-What information I could find said he was able to get 150 yards from one spider.
+What information found said he was able to get 150 yards from one spider.
 That sounds like a lot until he did the math and found he would need to harvest that much silk from 5,000 spiders to make one dress!
 The time and cost was prohibitive.
-However, because of the versatility of this silk, many research facilities are looking at ways to create the silk synthetically.
-I don’t quite understand how it works, but one method that seems to be working is through goat’s milk.
+Because of the versatility of this silk, many research facilities are looking at ways to create the silk synthetically.
+One method that seems to be working is through goat’s milk.

 If you want more academic information, here is a wonderful research paper.

 Spiders and their webs have been a popular motif for crazy quilts.
-But I wanted to know why we would dedicate time and materials to adding a creature that makes us shudder.
-Turns out there is a lot of folklore surrounding the spider.
+There is a lot of folklore surrounding the spider.
 They are thought to bring good luck to weavers and spinners.
 Housewives often took great care to move a spider outside rather than kill it.
 If they killed it superstition said their house would never be clean.
 Spiders are thought to bring wealth to a family, perhaps thinking good fortune would become entangled in the web.
 Spider-Woman is a major goddess of the Pueblo Indians while Arachne existed in Greco-roman myth.
 She was a beautiful woman who wove flawless fabric over which there was a confrontation with the Goddess Athene.
 A religious legend is that a small spider spun a web over the cave entrance where baby Jesus was hiding to keep him from Herod’s troops.
 Even postcards from the Victorian era reflected the theme of spiders bringing good luck.

 Crazy quilting is an excellent way to use up some of your stash.
-If you are like me, you keep it all, big and small pieces of fabric, long and short fibers, beads, buttons, lace…..I could go on and on and on but you get the idea.
 Here is your opportunity to try some new things while recycling and reducing!
 If you like things neatly laid out and exactly charted, then crazy quilting will require you to step out of your comfort zone.
 The hardest part will be making your first stitch.
 Once you have accomplished that, then it might be hard to stop!
 The best thing about crazy quilting is there aren’t any rules.
-No one can point at your project and say you missed a thread or did a stitch wrong!!!
+No one can point at your project and say you missed a thread or did a stitch wrong.

 Traditionally most of the blocks are done on a base fabric like muslin.
 The individual pieces can be applied by applique or foundation patchwork.
 In applique, the pieces are cut out with an additional one-quarter inch seam allowance which is pressed under.
 The entire piece must be stitched down around the edges.